ClockWorkKid/WiFi-Nano-Quadcopter/Build 1 - WiFi Quadcopter/README.md

 ### Step 2: Connecting Motors to Flight Controller
 Red+Blue or Red+Black motors are designed to rotate clockwise (along with a clockwise propeller) and White+Black motors are designed for counter-clockwise rotation.
 For all motors, **Black means Negative** and the other colored wire is positive.
 F3 Evo brushed flight controller has 6 motor connections available (4 in some variants).
 We will connect clockwise motors (Red+Black) on connections M1, M4 and counter-clockwise motors (White+Black) on M2, M3.
 Watch out for the polarity of the connections, you can find them on the pinout diagram of the flight controller.

+If you happen to have four motors of the same type (clockwise), then you can just flip the connections for two of the motors to get reverse rotation, althought this is generally not recommended since these tiny brushed motors are usually coiled to efficiently run in one direction.
+Reversing the polarity makes the motor die out faster than expected lifetime of about 7 hours of 100 flights.

 ### Step 3: Connecting WeMos D1 mini to Flight Controller
 F3 evo brushed flight controller has 3 UART ports, you can find the details on the <a href="https://www.unmannedtech.co.uk/uploads/6/7/0/2/6702064/f3_evo_fc_manual.pdf">user manual</a>